This Day In Writing History

 The Holodomor was caused by Stalin's drive to exterminate the kulaks - the affluent peasant farmers - and collectivize all of Russia's farms.
 Six months after Stalin Epigram appeared in print, Osip Mandelstam was arrested.

 Amazingly, he was neither condemned to death nor sent to the Gulag.
 Instead, he was exiled, along with his wife, to Cherdyn in Northern Ural.
 After a suicide attempt, his sentence was softened; he was banned from the big cities, but allowed to choose another place of residence.
 He and his wife chose to move to Voronezh.

 Unfortunately, this proved to be a temporary reprieve.
 Although Mandelstam wrote poems glorifying Stalin in 1937, (as was required of him and all Soviet poets) the Great Purge was beginning.

 The pro-Soviet literary establishment assailed him in print, accusing him of harboring. anti-Soviet sentiments.
 A year later, he and his wife received a government voucher for a vacation not far from Moscow.

 When they arrived, Mandelstam was arrested again and charged with counter-revolutionary activities.
-Four months after his arrest, in August of 1938, Osip Mandelstam was sentenced to five years in the Gulag and taken to a transit camp in Vladivostok at the Second River.
+In August of 1938, Osip Mandelstam was sentenced to five years in the Gulag and taken to a transit camp in Vladivostok at the Second River.

-A few months later, on December 27th, 1938, he died at the camp.
+He died several months later, on December 27th, 1938.
 The official cause of death was an unspecified illness.
 In 1956, during the Khrushchev thaw, Mandelstam was officially "rehabilitated" - cleared of the charges brought against him during his 1938 arrest.